Geo-Web-Project/datamodels/README.md

 Are you developing a browser?
 Get in touch in the Geo Web [Discord](https://discord.gg/reXgPru7ck).

+Anyone can also participate in [discussions](https://forum.geoweb.network/c/protocol/content-layer/12) and earn cred.

 ## License

 Dual licensed under MIT and Apache 2